RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 17 Other Facts About Being a Passenger at Sea circa 1910

-1. Rooms on the promenade decks usually have windows opening out on the deck, which may be kept open at all times except when heavy seas are being shipped, and spray is apt to enter the rooms.
+1. Rooms on the promenade decks usually have windows that open out onto the deck, which may be kept open at all times except when heavy seas are being shipped, when spray is apt to enter the rooms.

 2. The vessels are heated either by steam or electricity.
-Electric heating is very insidious; the heat appears to be given out very slowly, but as soon as the heater has reached its maxim, the heat is intense, and care must be exercised that nothing in the way of clothing should be placed on or near the heater.
+Electric heating is very insidious; the heat appears to be given out very slowly, but as soon as the heater has reached its maximum, the heat is intense.
+Care must be exercised to avoid placing anything in the way of clothing on or near the heater.

-4. Freshwater is provided for washing, also soap, a new cake being provided for each passenger, each trip.
-There are plenty of towels, and warm water for washing and shaving is provided on request, and usually, stewards bring around hot water half an hour before dinner time.
+4. Freshwater and soap are provided for washing, and a new cake is provided for each passenger on each trip.
+Plenty of towels are provided, and warm water for washing and shaving is provided on request.
+Stewards usually bring around hot water half an hour before dinner time.

-5. A bugle call is sounded half an hour before each meal, giving a chance to make any necessary changes in clothing on many lines.
-Where it is necessary to have two seatings at the table, the room steward will wake up the passengers who eat at the first table in ample time.
+5. A bugle call is sounded half an hour before each meal, giving passengers a chance to change their clothing on many lines.
+Where two seatings are necessary at the table, the room steward will wake up the passengers who eat at the first table in ample time.

-6. On retiring, the door should be fastened slightly open with the aid of the hooks which are provided.
-One of the first things a sailor learns when he goes to the sea is not locked up in a room while afloat, and passengers may well note this.
-In case of a collision, or other emergencies, it might prove very dangerous if the passenger's door could not be opened immediately.
+6. When retiring, the door should be fastened slightly open with the aid of the provided hooks.
+One of the first things a sailor learns when he goes to sea is not to be locked up in a room while afloat; passengers may well note this.
+It might prove very dangerous in a collision or other emergencies if the passenger's door cannot be opened immediately.

-7. All surplus money, valuables, etc., should be left with a purser, who will receipt for same.
+7. All surplus money, valuables, etc., should be left with a purser, who will receive the same.
 The passageways are constantly patrolled at night, but cases of theft, while not common, do occur.
-On the whole, considering the number of passengers carried, voyagers' personal property is safer than in hotels on land.
+Considering the number of passengers carried, voyagers' personal property is safer than in hotels on land.

-8. First-class passengers are not allowed to enter second or third-class compartments, and vice versa, as complications might arise under the quarantine regulations.
+8. First-class passengers are not allowed to enter second-class or third-class compartments, and vice versa, as complications might arise under the quarantine regulations.

 9. On some of the newer German ships, the inside staterooms have an opening on a narrow passageway about a foot and a half wide, which is closed at the passageway by an iron gate.
-This narrow opening affords an abundance of light and air and is an ideal way for constructing a steamer.
+This narrow opening affords abundant light and air and is an ideal way to construct a steamer.

-10. If you have a berth and a stateroom with another person on reaching a vessel, seek them out at the earliest possible opportunity and exchange cards.
+10. When you reach a vessel, if you have a berth and a stateroom with another person, seek them out at the earliest possible opportunity and exchange cards.

-11. Occupants of the same room should practice much mutual forbearance in the disposal of their personal effects; it should be remembered at best that the accommodations are very much cramped.
+11. Occupants of the same room should practice mutual forbearance in disposing of their personal effects; it should be remembered, at best, that the accommodations are very much cramped.

 12. A ladder is provided to enable the occupant of the upper berth to reach it safely.
-Many, however, find the ladder unnecessary and ask for its removal.
+However, many find the ladder unnecessary and ask for its removal.

 13. Life preservers will be found in every stateroom.
-Illustrations showing the method of putting on the life preservers will be found in the staterooms or in the passageways.
+Illustrations showing how to put on the life preservers will be found in the staterooms or the passageways.
 It is only necessary to put on the life preserver in cases of very grave peril.

 14. When the ship is rolling very badly, steamer trunks, satchels, etc., should be lashed to the berth supports or the sofa supports to prevent them from injuring the passenger.
 The steward will attend to this matter.